osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 <a id="opIdDataViews_Create or Update Data View"></a>

 If a data view with the same id already exists, it is updated to the specified value.
-Otherwise, a new data view is created.
+Otherwise, a new data view is created.<br/>

 ### Request
 ```text